 - 2 tablespoons cold butter

-- Press dough onto the bottom and up the sides of a 12-in. fluted tart pan with removable bottom.
+- With lightly floured hands, press dough onto the bottom and up the sides of a 12-in. fluted tart pan with removable bottom.
 Arrange apple slices in a circular pattern over dough, starting at the outer edge and overlapping slices.

 - For topping, combine the sugar, flour and spices in a small bowl.
 Cut in butter until crumbly.
 Sprinkle over apples.
 Bake at 350° for 50-60 minutes or until apples are tender.
 Serve warm or cold.
 Yield: 6-8 servings.